AED Save Stories

-Sudden Cardiac Arrest (SCA) can take place anytime, anywhere, and to anyone — no matter how young, old, or seemingly healthy they may be.
-When SCA happens, the strongest predictor of survival is whether the victim receives early defibrillation with an Automated External Defibrillator (AED). (link to time-to-defib guide)
+Sudden Cardiac Arrest (SCA) can take place anytime, anywhere, and happen to anyone — no matter how young, old, or seemingly healthy they may be.
+Regardless of the shape you're in, how well you eat, or the color or your skin, when SCA occurs, the strongest predictor of survival is whether the patient receives early defibrillation with an Automated External Defibrillator (AED).

-For churches and faith-based organizations, there are thousands of “save” stories about religious leaders, staff, congregants, and visitors who have gone into SCA at church and been saved by an AED.
+For churches, synagogues, mosques, and other faith-based organizations, there are thousands of “save” stories about religious leaders, staff, congregants, and visitors who have gone into SCA at church and been saved by an AED.

-Below are just a few stories that demonstrate the importance of having an AED in church to save lives.
+Below are just a few that demonstrate the impact and importance of having an AED in church.
 If your faith-based organization isn’t already equipped with at least one AED, hopefully, after reading these stories, you will become a vocal advocate to change that!

 In December of 2017, Mark Sienkiewicz and his wife — who are both devout supporters and frequent visitors of their church — were attending an evening Christmas program at St. Simon the Apostle Catholic Church to watch their grandson perform.
 During the program, without any warning, Mark suddenly collapsed and went into Sudden Cardiac Arrest.